Abdul Faththaah: Career

 It was followed by a family drama film, Aadheys (2014) starring Niuma Mohamed, Hussain Sobah, Amira Ismail, Moosa Zakariyya, Fathimath Azifa and Ali Azim.
 Filming was completed in 2011, though it was released three years following the death of film producer Hassain Ali.
 It revolves around a sacrificing mother and her affection towards her child.
 Upon release, the film received mixed reviews from critics and failed to leave an impression commercially.
 Ismail Naail reviewing from Vaguthu wrote: "The film focuses on family issues, identity issues and includes romantic components and several other aspects making it a mixed bag of emotions.
 It has several issues in the technical department though its melodrama might leave an impact on audience".

 Faththaah announced his retirement after releasing his romantic drama Hahdhu (2017) which was his most expensive film produced.
 The film touched upon controversial issues in the Maldives including the depiction of flogging and also shines a light on mental health by featuring an attempted suicide.
 A reviewer from Avas wrote: "The film may not be a first class movie but it has integrated a benchmark in video quality.
 Camerawork, videography and direction deserves special mention".
 The film opened to mixed reviews from critics though it emerged as one of the highest grossing Maldivian films of the year.

-In 2019, first Maldivian anthology film was released which credited Faththaah as the director of the segment titled Dharifiri which focuses on the mother-son incest.
+In 2019, first Maldivian anthology film was released which credited Faththaah as the director of the segment titled Dharifiri which focuses on mother-son incest.
 The project was filmed in 2013 and digitally released six years later due to several delays in post-production, where the producer of the film criticizes Farooq for "failing" to complete his segment during the stipulated time period took over the post-production.